INTRODUCTION

 About

-In the visual above, observe that the model was trained on 6-channel Cell Painting images.
-But then it is flexibly being applied to perform inference on a 3-channel image.
-The model is agnostic to the order of the channels; i.e., the embeddings will be approximately the same regardless of if you pass channels ordered as [0,1, 2] vs [2,1,0].
+In the visual above, observe that the model was trained on 6-channel Cell Painting images, but is flexibly being applied to perform inference on a 3-channel image.
+The model is agnostic to the order of the channels; i.e., the embeddings will be the same regardless of if you pass channels ordered as [0,1, 2] vs [2,1,0].

 Image reconstruction is the pretraining task used to train the ViT.
 Below are illustrative examples of what these ViTs are capable of.
 ViT-L/8 (RIP-95M) is trained with ~2x the amount of data and over 3x the number of parameters.
 Note how the texture in the new reconstructions are much more realistic making the input block artifacts far less noticeable.